Centre

 Critical Poetics Research Group

-The Critical Poetics Research Group is interdisciplinary in focus and stimulates debate, collaboration and innovation among scholars and practitioners whose work is concerned with creative and critical theory and practice.
-It explores texts and theoretical applications to texts that are engendered by unconventional, unexpected, and cross-disciplinary approaches.
+Established in 2015, Critical Poetics is an interdisciplinary research group that seeks to stimulate debate, collaboration and innovation among scholars and practitioners whose work is concerned with creative and critical theory and practice

 Language, Identities and Institutions Research Group